 Set Up Alerts

 Another effective way to avoid overdraft fees is by setting up low balance alerts.
-These alerts, usually customizable through your bank’s app or online interface, notify you when your account balance falls below a certain threshold.
-This early warning system gives you ample time to transfer or deposit money into your account before any transactions could potentially lead to an overdraft situation.
+These alerts, typically customizable through your bank’s app or online interface, notify you when your account balance falls below a certain threshold.
+This early warning system gives you ample time to transfer or deposit the funds into your account before any transactions could potentially lead to an overdraft situation.

 Switch Banks